Helping millions of people navigate the world of technology.

 Storage Spaces Settings Option

-Step 5: Click the Add button to begin the creation of a RAID storage.
+Step 5: Click the Add button to create a RAID storage.

 Adding new Storage